gcc-mirror/gcc/gcc/config/avr/predicates.md

-;; Predicate definitions for ATMEL AVR micro controllers.
+;; Insn predicate definitions for AVR 8-bit microcontrollers.
 ;; Copyright (C) 2006-2024 Free Software Foundation, Inc.
 ;;
 ;; This file is part of GCC.